-If you have a child and your relationship with the other parent has broken down, you will need to make important decisions about the child.
+If you have a child and your relationship with the other parent has broken down, you will need to make important decisions about your family.

-These decisions include where the child or children will primarily live, how much time they will spend with the other parent and who will be responsible for making long-term decisions for the children.
+These decisions include where the child or children will primarily live, how much time they will spend with the other parent, and who will be responsible for making long-term decisions for the children.
+We refer to this area of law as child and parenting matters.

 Sometimes the parents can reach an agreement on their own and do not require court intervention.
 In these situations, it is necessary to put arrangements in writing to formalise it.
 It is important to obtain legal advice so that your rights, and those of your children are protected.